oncodash/ontoweaver/README.md

 For step 1, OntoWeaver provides the `serialize` module, which allows to extract the part of a node or an edge) that should be used when checking equality.

-A node being composed of an identifier, a type label and a properties dictionary, the serialize modules provides function objects reflecting the useful combinations of those components:
+A node being composed of an identifier, a type label, and a properties dictionary, the `serialize` module provides function objects reflecting the useful combinations of those components:

 - `ID` (only the identifier)
 - `IDLabel` (the identifier and the type label)
-- `All` (the identifier, the type label and the properties)
+- `All` (the identifier, the type label, and the properties)

-The user can instantiate those function objects, and pass them to the `congregate` module, to find which nodes are duplicates from each others.
+The user can instantiate those function objects, and pass them to the `congregate` module, to find which nodes are duplicates of each other.
 For example:
 ```python
 on_ID = serialize.ID() # Instantiation.